-The Hope Center is a holistic approach to empowering orphans, underprivileged kids, vulnerable youth, and village pastors.
-It is situated on a two-acre property in Mt.
+The Hope Center is a holistic approach in our attempt to empower orphans, underprivileged kids, vulnerable youth, and village pastors.
+The first of the centers is situated in Mt.
 Barclay, Liberia.

 COMPOSITION The Hope Center comprises of a home (dormitories), a worship center (church), a school (vocational), and a clinic.